 - Around fifty book reviews, several food-related articles, and one review of a stage production in the country's biggest English language daily The Star;

 - Several articles in MPH's quarterly Quill magazine;

 - One book review in CSR-centric webzine CSR Digest;

 - Two articles at local food web site Fried Chillies;

-- Shared a byline for two articles in and wrote a "Side View" for online news portal The Malaysian Insider, and wrote several opinion pieces and some book reviews there as well;
+- Shared a byline for two articles in the online news portal The Malaysian Insider, and wrote several opinion pieces and some book reviews there as well;

 - Shared a byline for a piece and wrote another in MAS' airline magazine Going Places;